Information For Authors

 Submission Types

-JOTS accepts the following types of submissions:
+JOTS accepts four types of submissions:

 Letter of Inquiry